Russia fines TikTok over protest posts | DW | 06.04.2021

 '

-Russian media watchdog Roskomnadzor described the calls to protests hosted on the various social media platforms as "inciting teenagers" to take part in "illegal activities," or "unauthorized mass events."
+The Russian media monitor Roskomnadzor described the calls to protests hosted on the various social media platforms as "inciting teenagers" to take part in "illegal activities" and "unauthorized mass events."

 Russia's clash with TikTok follows a similar decision against Twitter on Sunday.
 A court had already ordered a slowdown of image and video content on Twitter after authorities accused the social media giant of failing to delete illegal content.